 Permanent Resident vs Citizen

 Coming to the rights and privileges, voting in general elections is a right of a citizen.
 A citizen can work in the country wherever he is qualified to.
 That means he can even work in a government office.
 That is a common thing for a citizen.
 To understand the situation better, let us take an example.
-Think you are a US citizen and marry a girl from another country, she may come and live here as a permanent resident, but she cannot become a citizen until a period of three more years.
+Think you are a US citizen.
+You marry a girl from another country, she may come and live here as a permanent resident, but she cannot become a citizen until a period of three more years.
 During this period, she cannot ask her immediate family to come and live in the US though they can still come on a tourist visa.
 It is easy to bring in family as permanent residents after the expiry of 3 years when she applies for citizenship of the country.

-• A permanent resident is a citizen of another country who immigrates to the US and is allowed to live and work in the US while a citizen is a person born in the country.
+• A permanent resident is a citizen of another country who immigrates to a different country and is allowed to live and work in that country permanently.
+A citizen, on the other hand, is a person born in the country.
 However, a permanent resident can become a citizen through the legal process of a country.
 One such way is naturalization.

-• A permanent resident has lesser rights than a citizen such as he cannot vote and work in government jobs
+• A permanent resident has lesser rights than a citizen such as he cannot vote in an election and cannot work in government jobs.

-• A permanent citizen can apply to become a citizen after a prescribed period.
+• A permanent resident can apply to become a citizen after a prescribed period.
 This period changes from country to country.
 In US and Canada, it is three years.
 In Australia, it is four years.

 • There is also adifference in the eyes of the law for a permanent resident and a citizen when it comes to committing acrime.
-In the case of crime, a permanent resident can be deported from the US while a citizen merely loses some of his citizenship rights
+In the case of crime, a permanent resident can be deported from the country but a citizen merely loses some of his citizenship privileges.

 Images Courtesy: Permanent resident card USA via Wikicommons (Public Domain)